Complete Idiot's Guide to Getting Organized

 You're sold on the concept of a price book.
 You know it will save money, trim time and lighten shopping stress.

 Now for the fun!
 Follow these tips to set up and use your new price book.

 Digging For Data

-You've found a small notebook or printed our price book template.
+You've found a small notebook or printed our price book template and tucked several copies in a three-ring binder.
 Next step: gather and record your data.